ElishebaW/100-days-of-code/r1-log.md

 ##R1D12

 I added more functionality to my Joke Generator app.
 Implemented Bootstrap and looked under the hood of the framework.
 I created a new library to hold the translations for the body of the app.
 Got to work a lot more with jQuery 6h

+##R1D13

+Decided to remove the placeholder text information in the app.
+Added the joke output element to joke.js and the page.
+Worked more with jQuery, HTML, and CSS.
+4h